openLRSng/openLRSng/README.md

   CH1-CH8 are parallel PWM outputs for channel1-8 (50Hz)

   To enable PPM (combined) mode connect a jumpper between CH7-CH8.
-PWM channels 1-5 are available at CH1-CH4,CH6
+PWM channels 1-6 are available at CH1-CH4,CH6,CH7(which is jumppered to CH8)

-  Alternatively MOSI can be connected to GND on AVRISP connector to enable PPM.
-In this case PWM channels 1-7 are available at CH1-CH4,CH6-CH8.
+  NOTE: you can make the connection in the AVRISP header (MISO-MOSI) to have servo at CH7 (=channel6)

 SOFTWARE CONFIGURATION:
 =======================